-Memcached and Redis plugins are pre-installed on your Dokku application server.
-To read about how to create these services and link them to your application, see the following project repositories:
+Free Memcached and Redis plugins are available for Dokku-enabled virtual machines.
+To read about how to install the plugins and launch these services, see the following project repositories:

 Customizing your Stack with Heroku Buildpacks

 Dokku uses Heroku's open sourced buildpacks framework, which provide compatibility for many popular languages and frameworks.
 Besides the official buildpacks supported by Heroku, many others can be found in places such as GitHub.
 You can also use create your own buildpack.
 Refer to the external Dokku buildpacks reference for details.
 If you'd like to install a new buildpack and require assistance, don't hesitate to ask.

 If your app is comprised of multiple stack technologies, e.g. Node.JS and PHP, you will need to let Dokku know, otherwise, it will attempt to build for only the first programming language it detects.